yclas/documentation/overview-czsale-theme.md

 ![olson]({{ site.baseurl }}/images/czsale-listing.png)
 </a>

-+ **Display slider in listing:** Except of the slider at the home page you can also activate a slider in the listing pages with a latest ads of the certain category.
++ **Display slider in listing:** Except from the slider at the home page, you can activate a slider in the listing pages with a latest ads of the certain category.
 + **Default state for list/grid in listing:** Choose the default way you want the ads to be viewed by users when in listing view.
 + **Infinite scroll:** Ads will be loading automatically whenever the user scrolls down.
-+ **Hide icon on category/location description:** If No is selected, category/location icon will be displayed on category/location page.
++ **Hide icon on category/location description:** If "No" is selected, the ategory/location icon will be displayed on category/location page.

 <br>